andreijiroh-dev/website/markdown/security.md

 ## Systems in Scope

 This policy applies to any digital assets owned, operated, or maintained by Andrei Jiroh Halili.
-This includes any open-source projects licensed under OSI and FSF approved licenses.
+This includes any open-source projects licensed under OSI and FSF approved licenses and services he built.

 ## Out of Scope

 - Assets or other equipment not owned by parties participating in this policy.
+This includes anything under Recap Time Squad, which operates with its own security policy at <https://policies.recaptime.dev/security>
 - Any other assets or other equipment owned by Andrei Jiroh that are deemed out of scope at his discretion.